amreenzaidi23/credit-card-processing-system/README.md

 ### Steps :-

-1. Clone or Download this repo
+Clone or Download this repo
-2. Navigate to "credit-card-processing-system" and open the folder in VisualStudioCode
+Navigate to "credit-card-processing-system" and open the folder in VisualStudioCode

-3. run "npm install" to install all dependencies
-4. run "npm run buil" to build
+run "npm install" to install all dependencies run "npm run build"
-4. run "node index" to run project
+Now start the server with : node index.js

-5. visit http://localhost:3000/ in the browser
+visit http://localhost:3000/ in the browser Alternatively, you can use node index.js YOUR_PORT_NUMBER to start the server with a specific port.

 #### Run Test Steps :-